 People don’t search “best seo tools” anymore; they ask, “What are the best SEO tools for a small boutique agency in 2026?”

-• Action: Use long-tail, conversational keywords in your H2 and H3 tags.
+- Action: Use long-tail, conversational keywords in your H2 and H3 tags.
+Think about the full question a person would ask a human advisor, and structure your content to answer it completely.

 Practical Checklist for your 2026 Content Strategy

-• Fact-Check Everything: LLMs are prone to hallucinations; if your data is wrong, they will eventually stop citing you.
+- Fact-Check Everything: LLMs are prone to hallucinations; if your data is wrong, they will eventually stop citing you.
+Every statistic should link to its source.

-• Simplify Language: AI models prefer clear, active voice.
-Avoid overly flowerly language.
+- Simplify Language: AI models prefer clear, active voice.
+Avoid overly flowery language and jargon.

-• Use High-Resolution Media: While LLMs analyze text, multi-modal models (like GPT-4o) also look at images and videos for context.
+- Use High-Resolution Media: While LLMs analyze text, multi-modal models (like GPT-4o) also look at images and videos for context.
+Alt text is not optional.

-• Be the Source: Stop rewriting what already exists.
-Publish original research, case studies, and unique data.
+- Be the Source: Stop rewriting what already exists.
+Publish original research, case studies, and unique data that no one else has.

 Conclusion